 FRESHMAN SEMINAR POSITIONS

-The Office of Student Life at Baruch College seeks qualified emerging higher education professionals (of any appropriate discipline) to serve as Freshman Seminar Instructors during fall 2014.
+The Office of Student Life at Baruch College seeks qualified emerging higher education professionals (of any appropriate discipline) to serve as Freshman Seminar Instructors during each fall semester.
 Each instructor will teach one or more sections of Freshman Seminar (FRO 1000).